James Fava Wood

 Notes

-In his daughter Julia's marriage certificate, James is described as 'Surgical Hosier'
+In his daughter Julia's marriage certificate, in 1878, James is described as 'Surgical Hosier'

 Family Notes (1):